Karl Friedrich Schinkel

 † 1841 Berlin

 Karl Friedrich Schinkel was born on 13 March 1781 in Neuruppin and died on 9 October 1841 in Berlin.
-He worked in Prussia as an architect, urban planner and designer.
+He worked in Prussia as an architect, urban planner, conservator, painter, and designer.
 After his family moved to Berlin, he received his training in the circle of Friedrich and David Gilly and studied at the Berlin Building Academy.
 Following a journey to Italy (1803–1805), he initially worked as a painter and stage designer.
-From the 1810s onwards, his focus shifted to architecture and public building commissions.
-Within the Prussian building administration, he was responsible for expert reports, designs and the review of projects in functional, technical and formal terms.
+From the 1810s onward, his focus shifted to architecture and public building commissions.
+Within the Prussian building administration, he was responsible for assessments, designs, and the evaluation of projects from functional, technical, and aesthetic perspectives.

 From 1815, Schinkel held leading positions within the Oberbaudeputation.
-In this role, he was involved in a large number of public building projects in Berlin and across Prussia.
-His central works in Berlin include the Neue Wache (1816–1818), the Schauspielhaus at Gendarmenmarkt (1819–1821), the Altes Museum (1823–1830), the Friedrichswerdersche Kirche (1824–1831) and the Bauakademie (1832–1836).
-The National Monument for the Liberation Wars on Kreuzberg (1818–1821) also belongs to this group of works.
-Outside Berlin, St. Nicholas Church in Potsdam is a significant example of his later work.
+In this role, he was involved in a large number of public building projects, both in Berlin and across other regions of Prussia.
+His key works in Berlin include the Neue Wache (1816–1818), the Schauspielhaus on Gendarmenmarkt (1819–1821), the Altes Museum (1823–1830), the Friedrichswerdersche Kirche (1824–1831), and the Bauakademie (1832–1836).
+The National Monument for the Liberation Wars on the Kreuzberg (1818–1821) also belongs to this body of work.
+Outside Berlin, St. Nicholas Church in Potsdam is an important example from his later period.

-His buildings are characterised by clear proportions, ordered façades and structurally legible elements, and stand as exemplary works of early 19th-century Prussian classicism.
-Schinkel shaped this style not only through individual buildings, but also through his work within the state building administration and his broader role in shaping the architectural landscape of Prussia.
-He employed classical forms and, depending on the building type, also incorporated neo-Gothic elements.
-This approach can be observed in representative state buildings as well as in churches and administrative architecture.
-In addition to building design, he created interiors, furniture, decorative programmes, stage designs and applied art objects.
-Architecture and design were closely connected in his work, with conception, detailing and execution understood as a continuous process.
+His buildings are characterized by clear proportions, ordered façades, and structurally legible elements, and stand as exemplary works of early 19th-century Prussian Classicism.
+Schinkel shaped this style not only through individual buildings, but also through his role within the state building administration and his broader influence on architectural practice in Prussia.
+He employed classical forms while also incorporating Neo-Gothic elements depending on the requirements of each project.
+His work spans representative state buildings as well as churches and administrative structures.
+In addition to architecture, he designed interiors, furniture, decorative schemes, stage sets, and objects of applied art.
+Architecture and design were closely interconnected in his work, with conception, detailing, and execution understood as a continuous process.

-His extended field of work also included urban and infrastructural projects, designs for bridges and public spaces, and the adaptation of existing structures.
-In Berlin, the Schloßbrücke forms part of this context with its classical design concept.
-For Potsdam and its surroundings, he developed plans and buildings such as the Roman Baths in Sanssouci Park, as well as contributions to palace and garden complexes.
-Schinkel regularly worked on projects that combined multiple levels: urban integration, structural development and formal articulation.
-This combination of scales was characteristic of his practice.
-The Altes Museum demonstrates this particularly clearly, as building form, interior sequence and the function of the collection are closely coordinated.
+His extended field of work also included urban and infrastructural projects, designs for bridges and public spaces, as well as alterations to existing structures.
+In Berlin, the Schlossbrücke forms part of this context with its classical design concept.
+For Potsdam and its surroundings, he developed and executed projects such as the Roman Baths in Sanssouci Park, along with contributions to palace and garden complexes.
+Schinkel regularly worked on commissions that operated on multiple levels simultaneously: urban integration, structural development, and detailed design.
+This interplay of scales was characteristic of his practice.
+The Altes Museum demonstrates this particularly clearly, as the building’s form, interior sequence, and museum function are closely aligned.
 A connection to object history is documented in the Kunstgussmuseum Lauchhammer, for example in relation to the “Praying Boy” and its placement in the rotunda of the Altes Museum since 1830.

-The transmission of these designs is documented in the holdings of the Kunstgussmuseum Lauchhammer and forms part of the foundry’s historical collection of models.
-It demonstrates the connection between Schinkel’s design practice in the 19th century and its later realisation in cast iron.
-His buildings in Berlin remain part of the public urban fabric to this day, while his design documents continue to be used for restoration, reconstruction and architectural research.
+The preservation of these designs is documented in the holdings of the Kunstgussmuseum Lauchhammer and forms part of the foundry’s model archive.
+It demonstrates the connection between Schinkel’s design practice in the 19th century and its industrial realization in iron casting.
+This continuity provides a basis for the restoration of historical objects as well as for the present-day reproduction of selected designs.

 „One is truly alive only where one creates something new.“